thingsboard/thingsboard.github.io/docs/samples/arduino/temperature.md

 Connect your Arduino UNO device via USB cable and select "Arduino/Genuino Uno" port in Arduino IDE.
 Compile and Upload your sketch to device using "Upload" button.

-After application will be uploaded and started it will try to connect to Thingsboard node using mqtt client and upload "temperature" and "humidity" attributes once per second.
+After application will be uploaded and started it will try to connect to Thingsboard node using mqtt client and upload "temperature" and "humidity" timeseries data once per second.

 ## Troubleshooting